breatheco-de/exercise-family-static-api/README.md

 1. Please clone the current project to start working your exercise or open it locally or in gitpod.io (recomended).

-2. Install the project dependencies by running `pipenv install`.
+2. Install the project dependencies by running `$ pipenv install`.

-3. Get inside the virtual environment by running `pipenv shell`
+3. Get inside the virtual environment by running `$ pipenv shell`

-4. Start the server by running `pipenv run start`
+4. Start the server by running `$ pipenv run start`

-5. Test your code by running `pipenv run test`
+5. Test your code by running `$ pipenv run test`

 ## 📝 Instructions